posthtml/posthtml-spaceless/readme.md

     </body>
 </html>
 ```

-## LICENSE

-> MIT License (MIT)

-> Copyright (c) Ivan Demidov <scrum@list.ru>

-> Permission is hereby granted, free of charge, to any person obtaining a copy
-of this software and associated documentation files (the "Software"), to deal
-in the Software without restriction, including without limitation the rights
-to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
-copies of the Software, and to permit persons to whom the Software is
-furnished to do so, subject to the following conditions:

-> The above copyright notice and this permission notice shall be included in all
-copies or substantial portions of the Software.

 > THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
 IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,